RTEMS/rtems-docs/eng/req/items.rst

   value.

 * The value may be a set of attributes.
 Each attribute defines an operator.
-  Exactly one of the explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+  Exactly one of the explicit attributes shall be specified.
+The explicit attributes for this type are:

   and
       The attribute value shall be a list.
 Each list element shall be an